JonathanWilbur/mueller-report/volume1.md

 [^838]: On August 21, 2018, Manafort was convicted in the eastern district of Virginia on eight tax, foreign Bank account registration (FBAR), and bank fraud charges.
 On September 14, 2018, Manafort pleaded guilty in the district of Columbia to (1) conspiracy to defraud the United States and conspiracy to commit offenses against the United States (money laundering, tax fraud, FBAR, foreign Agents registration Act (FARA), and FARA false statements), and (2) conspiracy to obstruct justice (witness tampering).
 Manafort also admitted criminal conduct with which he had been charged in the eastern district of Virginia, but as to which the jury hung.
 The conduct at issue in both cases involved Manafort's work in Ukraine and the money he earned for that work, as well as crimes after the Ukraine work ended.
 On March 7, 2019, Manafort was sentenced to 47 months of imprisonment in the Virginia prosecution.
 On March 13, the district court in D.C. sentenced Manafort to a total term of 73 months: 60 months on the Count 1 conspiracy (with 30 of those months to run concurrent to the Virginia sentence), and 13 months on the Count 1 conspiracy, to be served consecutive to the other two sentences.
 The two sentences resulted in a total term of 90 months.
 [^839]: As noted in Volume I, section III.D. l .b, supra, Gates pleaded guilty to two criminal charges in the district of Columbia, including making a false statement to the FBI, pursuant to a plea agreement.
 He has provided information and in-court testimony that the Office has deemed to be reliable.
 See also transcript at 16, United States v.
 Paul J Manafort, Jr., l :17-cr-201 (D.D.C.
 Feb.
 13, 2019), Doc.
 514 ("Manafort 2/13/19 transcript") (court's explanation of reasons to credit Oates's statements in one instance).
 [^840]: The email was drafted in Kilimnik's DMP email account (in English) **\[ REDACTED: Investigative Technique \]**
-[^841]: According to the president's written answers, he does not remember Manafort communicating to him any particular positions that Ukraine or Russia would want the United States to support. written responses of Donald J. Trump (Nov.
+[^841]: According to the president's written answers, he does not remember Manafort communicating to him any particular positions that Ukraine or Russia would want the United States to support.
+Written responses of Donald J. Trump (Nov.
 20, 2018), at 16-17 (response to question IV, Part (d)).
 [^842]: Manafort made several false statements during debriefings.
 Based on that conduct, the Office determined that Manafort had breached his plea agreement and could not be a cooperating witness.
-The judge presiding in Manafort's D.C. criminal case found by a preponderance of the evidence that Manafort intentionally made multiple false statements to the FBI, the Office, and the grand jury concerning his interactions and communications with Kilimnik (and concerning two other issues). although the report refers at times to Manafort's statements, it does so only when those statements are sufficiently corroborated to be trustworthy, to identify issues on which Manafort's untruthful responses may themselves be of evidentiary value, or to provide Manafort's explanations for certain events, even when we were unable to determine whether that explanation was credible.
+The judge presiding in Manafort's D.C. criminal case found by a preponderance of the evidence that Manafort intentionally made multiple false statements to the FBI, the Office, and the grand jury concerning his interactions and communications with Kilimnik (and concerning two other issues).
+Although the report refers at times to Manafort's statements, it does so only when those statements are sufficiently corroborated to be trustworthy, to identify issues on which Manafort's untruthful responses may themselves be of evidentiary value, or to provide Manafort's explanations for certain events, even when we were unable to determine whether that explanation was credible.
 [^843]: Pinchuk et al., Russian Tycoon Deripaska in Putin delegation to China, Reuters (June 8, 2018).
 [^844]: 6/23/05 Memo, Manafort & Davis to Deripaska & Rothchild.
 [^845]: Gates 2/2/18 302, at 7.